tylerjj/tylerjj/README.md

 - 👋 Hi, I’m @tylerjj
 - 👀 I’m interested in software development aimed at those new to the industry from university.
+I find development that contains a visual component to be the most engaging, but I'm primarily interested in a workspace that is welcoming towards industry newcomers.
 - 🌱 I’m currently learning Blender, Unity 2D Game Development, Unity 3D Game Development, and will be wrapping up my CS degree in December.
 (Final three courses will be Mobile Development, Computer Graphics, and UX Development.)
 - 📫 How to reach me: tylerj.johnston@outlook.com or tjjohnston2@wisc.edu